jemsurfer/anusoochak/protocol.md

 inDict = {'Process1': [2,3], "Process2": [0,5]}
 ```

-Process1 has an Arrival TIme of 2ms and a Burst Time of 3ms.
+Process1 has an Arrival Time of 2ms and a Burst Time of 3ms.
-Process2 has an Arrrival Timme of 0ms and Burst Time of 5ms.
+Process2 has an Arrival Time of 0ms and Burst Time of 5ms.

 __Algorithmn Output Protocol:__
-A dicitonary mapping Protocol to Start Times and End Times
+A dictionary mapping Protocol to Start Times and End Times

 ```python
 outDict = {"Process1": [[0,2],[4,6]], "Process2": [[2,4],[6,8]]}